 A myth perpetuated by people who have never visited Yorkshire.
 In fact, areas in Dorset, Berkshire, Wales, Cumbria, Scotland and – yes – Lancashire have higher recorded annual rainfall.
 It’s very definitely not grim up this part of the north.

 7. Lancashire doesn’t have a Tour

-What kind of list about God’s own county would this be, without a dig at our biggest rivals?!
-Lancashire might be the home of British Cycling, but does it have an annual UCI World Tour race and Grand Depart under its belt?
+What kind of list about God’s Own County would this be, without a dig at our biggest rivals?!
+Lancashire might be the home of British Cycling, but does it have an annual UCI race and Grand Départ under its belt?
 No. Meanwhile, the Tour de Yorkshire is going from strength to strength.